 - A compression sock might be helpful as it supports the front shin muscles.
 Internet suppliers have a wide range.

-- Active exercises to strengthen the tendons on the front of the ankle with a Thera band approach is reasonable but only once the main symptoms have quietened down.
-Maintain a good stretch on the achilles tendon to maintain good core balancing.
+- Active exercises to strengthen the tendons on the front of the ankle with a Thera band approach are reasonable but only once the main symptoms have quietened down.
+Maintain a good stretch on the Achilles tendon to maintain good core balancing.

 - Return to activity once the main discomfort has reduced.
 Keep up all your methods to reduce pain and inflammation until you can start the activity without discomfort.

-- RICE is important and follows the usual lines of decreasing activity, using ice to calm the tendon and inflammation, dealing with pain by gels and heat.
+- RICE is important and follows the usual lines of decreasing activity, using ice to calm the tendon and inflammation, and dealing with pain with gels and heat.
 Heat and cold can be used but separately.
 Ice for swelling and immediate pain, heat for later after the immediate pain phases.

 - Support with ankle compression and taping.
 There are a number of methods but I will reserve the figure 8 bandage again for this problem as you can reverse where you start.
 (Video)